CodingNomads/mentor-docs/docs/02_new_mentors.md

 ## Mentor Onboarding Tasks

-Please complete following tasks thoroughly:
+Please complete the following tasks thoroughly:

 - **Complete the Mentorship Onboarding Questionnaire** [here](https://codingnomads.com/page/mentorship-onboarding-form)
 - **Log in** to our **[learning platform](https://codingnomads.com)** and get familiar with its layout and structure